Intonation

 3. The part in brackets in "The mastermind (as the police call him) has never been caught." will usually be:

-1. spoken in a higher tone more slowly
+1. spoken in a lower tone more quickly

 2. spoken in a higher tone more quickly